geoffrey4444/spectre-cpp-basics/LessonOutlines/Day1.md

 - Add evil_print() function that prints x then changes it, show how const saves you from evil_print()

+- const and constexpr for variables

 - Add function to do left integral
 - Add correction to do trap instead of left, show how error drops

 - Add overload taking std::function<>, instead of hard-coding function f

 - Challenge: add your own function that returns exp(x)

+- noexcept: enables compiler optimizations, says your code will not throw an exception

 - Factor trap into hpp, cpp